 - Price, again (this time for soup) – This one really wasn’t the restaurant doing anything wrong, but came back again to the absurd pricing.
 The kids spotted my wife’s soup and wanted it.
 Being the amazing mom that she is, she gave them her soup.
 When my sister-in-law (who also joined us) asked why she just didn’t get them their own, she answered that there was no way she was paying an extra $4 for another tiny cup of soup.

-In the end, after sacrificing her soup, she was still hungry, so she stopped at the Taco Bell next door and got a burrito from their dollar menu.
+In the end, after sacrificing her soup, she was still hungry.
+She stopped at the Taco Bell next door and got a burrito from their dollar menu!
 I, of course, took that opportunity to lament that for the $9.20 I spent on mine, we probably could have all eaten there and been a lot more full, plus saved the money on the $6 grilled cheese and the $1 burrito.

-At the beginning, the ‘freebie’ looked like a good deal, and had my wife just gone and gotten it for herself, it probably would have been.
-But, it’s amazing that adding two young children and one more adult turned the experience into feeling like we’d been robbed.
+At the beginning, the ‘freebie’ looked like a good deal.
+Had my wife just gone and gotten it for herself, it probably would have been.
+But, adding the rest of us in left me feeling like we’d been robbed.
 There’s just something not right about that.

 My wife did say that they seem to use a lot of natural and organic ingredients.
 Which is great, but I guess I’ll go back to the grilled cheese.
 How organic can two slices of bread and some cheese be to make $6 worth it?
 With that in mind, I simply can’t put much justification into the pricing if that’s indeed the argument for higher prices.
 It’s still out of whack.

 Readers, tell me what am I missing?
-I know there have to be enough people out there who love Panera and who don’t think their prices are absurdly out of touch with reality, so I’d love to hear from you.
+I know there have to be enough people out there who love Panera and who don’t think their prices are absurdly out of touch with reality.
+If this is you, I’d love to hear from you.
 Or, are you like me and think that the value just doesn’t match what you get.